 In addition to your degree program classwork and internships, you will have the chance to work one-on-one with a faculty mentor and complete honors projects of interest to you.
 Your honors advisor can provide opportunities to take part in honors research, go on field trips and attend professional conferences.
 Everything you do as an Honors Scholar helps build important career skills, such as critical thinking and leadership.
 Our goal is simply to help you discover untapped strengths and uncover your best self.

 Additional Honor Scholars benefits

-Learn more about the criteria and requirements of our program and enjoy many benefits and leadership opportunities as an Honor Scholars student:
+Learn more about the criteria and requirements of our program and enjoy many benefits and leadership opportunities as an Honors Scholars student:

 - Attend honors field trips, programs and events

 - Attend an annual honors reception with Mount Ida’s president, members of the Board of Trustees, faculty and administrators

 Mount Ida recognizes your additional academic work with a special Honors Scholars designation on your official college transcript and at graduation.

 Of course, you’ll remain eligible for other honors, including the Dean’s List, Latin honors (magna cum laude, for example) and honor society membership.